JanHalozan/JanHalozan.github.io/about.md

 ## What do I do?

 I make high quality iOS apps.
 The ones that make people's eyes pop out.
 And that's no joke.
-I also hack every now and then and the results range from hardware things (like gimbals, drones, ...) to software...
+I also hack every now and then and the results range from hardware contraptions (like gimbals, drones, ...) to software things such as...
 You know what?
 Just take a look around my page to see what I do.

 ## Work